filipre/filipre.github.io/_posts/2018-01-21-video-poker-royal-flush.md

 We will call these cards "potential cards".

 For every video poker game, the player receives 5 random cards from the deck.
 He then can choose what he thinks are the best cards to keep and which cards should be thrown away.
 After that, the player receives new cards until he has 5 again and the dealer (i.e. the slot machine) evaluates the highest hand.
-We are not interested in getting any other winning hand like a "Full House" or "Three of a Kind".

-Notice that you can also adjust your wagger and that there are many varieties of video poker but this not really interesting to us.
+In this problem we are not interested in getting any other winning hand like a "Full House" or "Three of a Kind".
+Notice that you can also adjust your wagger and that there are many varieties of video poker but this not really interesting to us either.

 ## Best Strategy

 It is quite obvious that the best strategy for getting a Royal Flush is to keep potential cards (listed above) and to throw useless ones away.
 Sometimes, there are multiple potential cards but in different suits.
-Again, it's very easy to see that we should keep the suit that has more potential cards in that colour then the other.
-If the number is equal (for example if we have a hand like **10** :hearts:, **B** :hearts:, **K** :clubs:, **A** :clubs:, **5** :hearts:) then it does not matter, if we keep :hearts: or :clubs: because both Royal Flushes come with the same probability.
+Again, it's very easy to see that we should keep the suit that has more potential cards in that suit then the other.
+If the number is equal (for example if we have a hand like **10** :hearts: **B** :hearts: **K** :clubs: **A** :clubs: **5** :hearts:) then it does not matter if we keep :hearts: or :clubs: because both Royal Flushes come with the same probability.

 In this post, we are not going to formally prove that this greedy strategy maximises our chances but I believe it should not be [too](https://web.stanford.edu/class/archive/cs/cs161/cs161.1138/handouts/120%20Guide%20to%20Greedy%20Algorithms.pdf) [hard](http://www.cs.cornell.edu/courses/cs482/2003su/handouts/greedy_exchange.pdf).

-You can take a look at the implementation of this strategy in the `holdCards(hand)` method below.
+You can take a look at the implementation of this strategy in the `holdCards(hand)` method at the very end.

 ## Calculation of the Probability